xtdb/xtdb/docs/phase_2.md

 issues that needs to be solved here.
 Preferably only one query node should send replies, this can potentially be done by partitioning the subscription topic(s) on user/query.
-As several users might subscribe to the same query, the query should only need to fire once, even if it is sent to several destinations.
+As several users might subscribe to the same query, the query should only need to fire once, even if the result is sent to several destinations.

 There needs to be a lot more analysis here even in this simple case.
+By their nature, subscriptions happen on newly transacted data, and never on history, but there's a question about what should happen when someone writes into the past.

 The more advanced case introduces proper incremental view maintenance and move CRUX more into rule engine territory, where subscriptions